-That means taking a hard pass on prepared foods like frozen pizzas and casseroles, packaged soups, instant noodles, chicken nuggets, hot dogs, snack cakes and basically any food that looks far removed from any whole food source.
+That means taking a hard pass on prepared foods like frozen pizzas and casseroles, packaged soups, instant noodles, chicken nuggets, hot dogs, snack cakes and any food that looks far removed from any whole food source.

 If it’s a convenience food that can go from package to table with little more than heating it up or just removing the packaging, chances are it’s going to fall into the ultra-processed category.

 Does that mean preparing dinner just got 10 times harder?
 Not necessarily.
 Frozen vegetables are generally a safe choice.
-They are consider processed, but not ultra.
+They are considered processed, but not ultra.
 The same goes for dried beans, canned vegetables and dried grains.

 Does it mean you have to give up pizza?
 Not necessarily.
 Make your own at home using fresh ingredients.

 But there is also an easty tip that takes much less prep work….

 Start supplementing vitamin D. That’s because a study conducted on 2,000 women and reported in the American Journal of Clinical Nutrition claims that the more vitamin D participants had, the longer their telomeres were.
 This was true whether vitamin D came from the sun, dietary sources or supplements.

 Editor’s note: Are you feeling unusually tired?
 You may think this is normal aging, but the problem could be your master hormone.
 When it’s not working, your risk of age-related diseases skyrockets.
 To reset what many call “the trigger for all disease” and live better, longer, click here to discover The Insulin Factor: How to Repair Your Body’s Master Controller and Conquer Chronic Disease!